5 Tips to Localize Your Email Marketing Strategy

 There are two ways to go about this.
 First, you can use the standard signature provided by the email provider.

 While it’s free and simple to get, it limits the opportunities for direct contact with the person who sent the email.

-The second way is to go with advanced free email signature tools like Mailbutler that allow the creation of professional signatures including the photo of the sender, multiple phone numbers, a website, and social media profiles.
+The second way is to go with advanced email signature tools like Mailbutler that allow the creation of professional signatures including the photo of the sender, multiple phone numbers, a website, and social media profiles.